Supervised learning in Hamiltonian reconstruction from local measurements on eigenstates: Introduction

 It is also realized that nondegenerate eigenstates inherit some properties of thermal states.
 It has been long conjectured that nondegenerate eigenstates of a local Hamiltonian are in fact eigenstates of some other local Hamiltonians~\cite{cioslowski2000many,mazziotti1998contracted}.
 This conjecture has been examined from various aspects, including eigenstate correlation~\cite{qi2019determining, chen2012correlations} and the eigenstate thermalization hypothesis~\cite{deutsch1991quantum, srednicki1994chaos, gogolin2016equilibration, garrison2018does}.
 This conjecture is also known to be closely related to the quantum marginal problem and correlations in many-body systems~\cite{coleman2000reduced}.

 To be more precise, consider a $k$-local Hamiltonian $H = \sum_i c_{i} A_{i}$ with $A_i$s being $k$-local operators acting non-trivially on at most $k$ particles.
 For any thermal state $\rho$ of the system with temperature known, information of $k$-particle reduced density matrices ($k$-RDMs) suffices to infer $c_{i}$s (hence to infer $H$ and $\rho$).
 The question now is, for an eigenstate $\ket{\psi}$ of $H$ satisfying $H\ket{\psi}=\lambda\ket{\psi}$ for eigenvalue $\lambda$, whether $k$-RDMs of $\ket{\psi}\bra{\psi}$ would be enough to infer $c_{i}$s.
 This certainly cannot be true in general as it is easy to construct counterexamples.
-Surprisingly, as recently shown in~\cite{qi2019determining, hou2019determining}, this is indeed true in generic cases.
+Surprisingly, as recently shown in~\cite{qi2019determining, hou2020determining}, this is indeed true in generic cases.

-Moreover, in Ref.~\cite{hou2019determining}, a method for reconstructing $c_{i}$s is proposed, which transforms the problem into an unconstrained optimization problem.
+Moreover, in Ref.~\cite{hou2020determining}, a method for reconstructing $c_{i}$s is proposed.
+The method uses only the local measurement information of $\bra{\psi}A_i\ket{\psi}$, which is arguably the minimum possible information to determine $c_{i}$ as one would hope for.
+As a comparison, the method discussed in Ref.~\cite{qi2019determining} uses also the correlation information given by $\bra{\psi}A_iA_j\ket{\psi}$.
+The method in Ref.~\cite{hou2020determining} transforms the problem into an unconstrained optimization problem.
 It is then natural to use the Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm~\cite{bonnans2006numerical} to carry out the optimization.
 Numerical experiments have demonstrated the effectiveness and robustness of the method, which does converge to the desired result.
-However, the algorithm is very time consuming, which is mainly based on Monte Carlo method to search for the initial point.
+However, this BFGS is mainly based on the Monte Carlo method to search for the initial point, which is easily trapped in a local minimum.
+The demonstrated performance of the algorithm is very time-consuming, which is at the cost of extensive initial point sampling, and there is no guarantee of convergence.
+It is hence highly desired to find other methods to approach the problem more efficiently.